finity69x2/hass-variables/README.md

     restore: true
   current_power_usage:
     force_update: true

+  daily_download:
+    value: 0
+    restore: true
+    domain: sensor
+    attributes:
+      state_class: measurement
+      unit_of_measurement: GB
+      icon: mdi:download
 ```

 A variable 'should' have a __value__ and can optionally have a __name__ and __attributes__, which can be used to specify additional values but can also be used to set internal attributes like icon, friendly_name etc.

+A variable can accept an optional `domain` which results in the entity name to start with that domain instead of `variable`.

 In case you want your variable to restore its value and attributes after restarting you can set __restore__ to true.